PhysicsCodesLab/TensorLabXD.jl/docs/src/man/spaces.md

 is the `ProductSpace{S,N}` which represents a homogeneous tensor product of `N` vector spaces of type `S`.

-Throughout TensorXD.jl, the function `spacetype` returns the type of `ElementarySpace` associated with e.g. a composite space or a tensor.
+Throughout TensorLabXD.jl, the function `spacetype` returns the type of `ElementarySpace` associated with e.g. a composite space or a tensor.
 It works both on instances and type.

 ## [Fields](@id ss_fields)